-Option Description When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
+Option Descriptio Description When set to Enabled .
+When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
 TPM Advanced Settings TPM PPI Bypass Provision When set to Enabled , allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power interface (ACPI) provisioning operations.
-TPM PPI Bypass Clear TPM2 Algorith When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.
-Allows the user to change the cryptographic algorithms used in the Trusted Platform Module (TPM).
+TPM PPI Bypass Clear When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.
+TPM2 Algorith m Allows the user to change the cryptographic algorithms used in the Trusted Platform Module (TPM).
 The available options are dependent on the TPM firmware.
-Sele Selection To enable TPM2 Algorithm Selection, Intel(R) TXT technology must be disabled.
+Selection To enable TPM2 Algorithm Selection, Intel(R) TXT technology must be disabled.
 The TPM2 Algorithm Selection option supports SHA1, SHA128, SHA256, SHA512 and SM3 by detecting the TPM module.
 This option is set to SHA1 by default.